Your Questions About OSHA and HIPAA Training Requirements, Answered

 • To protect the organization’s reputation and build trust with patients

 Investing in employee training can ensure that your organization fully complies with OSHA and HIPAA regulations — and, ultimately, provide patients with the highest level of care.
+These are some of the most common questions on OSHA and HIPAA compliance training, along with MedTrainer answers.

 2. Who is required to complete the training?

 OSHA training is mandatory for all employees, including doctors, nurses, receptionists, and part-time employees.
-HIPAA training is compulsory for anyone who comes into contact with protected health information (PHI), including doctors, dentists, nurses, receptionists, and even part-time employees/interns.

 3. How long does training take to complete?

 HIPAA doesn’t specify a particular length of training, but no employee can receive proper training for OSHA and HIPAA in just a few minutes.
-MedTrainer offers full-length courses as well as microlearning for mid-year refreshers.

 • Health Insurance Portability and Accountability Act (HIPAA)